Ewa-Anna/Bookstore/README.md

 Run all tests
 <br>
 ``python manage.py test``

 ## Future plans

 1.	**Advanced Search**: Implement an advanced search feature that allows users to filter books by various criteria such as genre, price range, author, and publication date.
-2.	**Cart**: Users can add books to their shopping cart while browsing the catalog.
-The cart displays the selected books, their quantities, and the total cost.
-Users can review and modify their cart contents before proceeding to checkout.
+2. **Order Confirmation**: Once the user clicks "Submit order" the system processes the transaction, verifies payment information, and generates an order confirmation.
+Users receive an email confirmation with details of their purchase.
-3.	**User Profiles**: User authentication functionality is implemented, enabling users to create accounts and maintain profiles.
+3.	**Advanced User Profiles**: User authentication functionality is implemented, enabling users to create accounts and maintain profiles.
 In their profiles, users can view their order history and other account-related information.
 4.	**Wishlist**: Enable users to create a wishlist where they can save books they intend to purchase later.
 5.	**Book Ratings**: Allow users to rate books on a scale and provide detailed feedback.
 Display average ratings and sort search results by user ratings.
 6.	**Social Media Sharing**: Implement social sharing buttons to encourage users to share their favorite books, reviews, and recommendations on social media platforms.